Environmental Quality Lab

 Identifying sources of fecal pollution in Myrtle Beach, South Carolina, using qPCR, a method of DNA analysis.
 Learn more »

-Mobilizing dozens of volunteer citizen scientists in South Carolina to collect water quality data along the Waccamaw River, Murrells Inlet and Surfside Beach.
+Mobilizing dozens of volunteer citizen scientists in South Carolina to collect water quality data along the Waccamaw River and along the coast in Surfside Beach, Murrells Inlet and Briarcliffe Acres.
 Learn more »

 Restoring Crabtree Swamp